-“Edouard Manet was early on considered the leader of the avant-garde, although he dissociated himself from formal connection with the painters who became known as the Impressionists.”
+“Edouard Manet was early on considered the leader of the avant-garde, although he dissociated himself from formal connection with the painters who became known as the Impressionists.”[i]

 The irony found in this essay is that resistance is a major indicator of unconsciousness and yet we are advocating resistance for anyone serious about Self-realization.
+Hmmm?
 To resolve this paradox is easy enough and obvious to those experienced with the contrast between paradigms A and B. Our hero in this tale of resistance is the painter Edouard Manet.

 Both Manet and Paul Cezanne (1839-1906) have been called the “father of modern art” and for our purposes it doesn’t matter which opinion you might agree with but rather which qualities they had in common that led critics to honor them in that way.
 For one, they both resisted conformity.
 They both refused to pander to the dominant tastes and trends of their day but listened instead to the inner muse that would take them in a different direction and make them both revolutionaries pushing back the boundaries of the very definition of art.

-Let’s take a brief look at which paintings offended the Salon and Parisian society and why.
-Manet’s Le Déjeuner sur l’herbe (1863) was controversial and rejected by the Salon because of the subject matter (unconventional nudity) and the technique.
+Let’s take a brief look at which paintings offended the Salon and Parisian society, Manet’s Le Déjeuner sur l’herbe (1863) was controversial and rejected by the Salon because of the subject matter (unconventional nudity) and the technique.
 The technique was to synthesize the nude, a still-life and nature into a whole that the members of the Salon could not understand or accept.
 In short, the painting was pushing the definition of painting beyond where it had ever been before.

 The critics found The Fifer (1866) to be too simplistic.
 The painting depicting The Execution of Emperor Maximilian of Mexico (1867) was too political to be exhibited.
-Nana (1877) was judged to be too “vulgar.”
+Nana (1877) was judged to be too vulgar.
 And so it goes.
 A resistive, non-conformist pays a price, but he at least remains true to his vision and hopefully reaps a benefit that conventional society cannot bestow.

-So resistance is necessary in the world of P-B to keep from being enthralled with or influenced by the ego, the false self, the shadow and the collective unconscious.
+We’ve been saying in page after page of The Simple Reality Project that our goal is to respond instead of react (resist).
+But here we uncover a paradox.
+Resistance is necessary in the world of P-B to keep from being enthralled with or influenced by the ego, the false self, the shadow and the collective unconscious.
 However, we can measure whether one is being successful at living in the present moment (P-A) by distinguishing between their ability to not resist the life they are given but instead to be in response or acceptance of that life.